crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 ### Some important resources:

+- The [Welcome to C4Imaging Discussions!](/../../discussions/43) discussion, will keep you update about any project developments and events.
 - The [Conceptual Questions & Answers](/../../discussions/53) discussion, can help you to understand some basic concepts and vocabulary.
 - The [Techical Questions & Answers](/../../discussions/53) discussion, can help you to solve doubts about any techical detail.
 - The [Basic GitHub Commands](/../../docs/still_does_not_exist) document, can help you to remember the most commonly used GitHub commands.